oscarqjh/latex-starter/README.md

 Alternative (online):

-- If you prefer not to install a local TeX distribution, you can import all files in this repository into Overleaf:
+- If you prefer not to install a local TeX distribution, you can import all files in `/template` folder into Overleaf:
   1. Create a new project on Overleaf and choose "Upload Project".
-  2. Upload the contents of this repository (all `.tex`, `.cls`, `.bib`, and `assets/` files).
+  2. Upload the contents of `template` folder (all `.tex`, `.cls`, `.bib`, and `assets/` files).
 Overleaf will compile the project online.

 ## License